jbilcke-hf/VideoModelStudio/README.md

 ### LTX-Video

-I have tested training a LoRA model using videos, on a single A100 instance.
+I have tested training a LTX-Video LoRA model using videos (not images), on a single A100 instance.
+It requires about 18/19 Gb of VRAM, depending on your settings.

 ### HunyuanVideo

-I haven't tested it yet, but in theory it should work out of the box.
-Please keep in mind that this requires a lot of processing mower.
+I have tested training a HunyuanVideo LoRA model using videos (not images),, on a single A100 instance.

+It requires about 47~49 Gb of VRAM, depending on your settings.

 ### CogVideoX